Good morning,

 But as an act of simply remembering.

-Remembering that you are more than your motion,
+Remembering that you're more than your motion.

 Remembering that presence is enough.

-See yourself now walking slowly through a quiet forest,
+See yourself now walking slowly through a quiet forest.

-The trees stretched tall above you,
+The trees stretch tall above you,

 Their branches weaving a canopy of green.